 I was in the middle of a talk on prayer when the parish priest who was also the Prior of the community interrupted me.
 ‘What about the sacraments, the liturgy and what about the Mass’? he said.
 Are not these the most important means through which Christ communicates his love to us.
 Of course there is only one answer, ‘Yes, absolutely’.
 But what is it that is continually available to us through the liturgy and the Mass and the other sacraments?
 It is the love of God.
 Now like any other form of love his love can only be received by those who continually generate the only love that can open them to receive it.
 I have called this special form of love a supernatural fusion of love, because it is formed when human and divine love become as one in prayer.
 In the very act of us trying to raise our hearts and minds to God in prayer his Holy Spirit is able to penetrate and permeate our love with his own, making possible what is totally impossible without it.
 What is possible now since Jesus sent out the Holy Spirit is that his Spirit mingles, mixes and then merges with our Spirit to suffuse and surcharge our love with his love.
 This enables us to be open to and receive the infinite love of God in whatever measure we have been prepared and purified to receive it.

 Although it is true that the Mass, the liturgy and the sacraments are the main means by which God’s love is offered to us, they are not magic.
 Unless we generate the sort of love in prayer that I have been speaking about then we cannot receive his love, nor therefore can it have any influence for the better on our spiritual lives.
 Prayer is where we practise in our spiritual lives the love that I have been describing that can alone open us to the only love that will restore us to full health, and even raise us from the dead.
 This can never happen through saying mantras.
+If the repetition of a word a phrase or a sentence is used to raise our hearts and minds to God then we are practising genuine Christian Prayer.
+If however the repetition of a word a phrase or a sentence is used to induce satisfying states of psychological inner calm and composure we are practising genuine transcendental meditation.
+The first leads us to place our attention totally on God, the second to place our attention totally on ourselves!
 Anyone who believes and teaches that this profound union can take place by merely reciting mantras has completely lost their spiritual bearings betraying an utter ignorance of the Catholic Mystical tradition.